- Video: How to Deal with Headaches in Children

 Based on the answers to these questions, the doctor will be able to pinpoint what might be the cause and nature of the headache.
 The doctor might even ask for tests to rule out underlying medical conditions.
 These tests include MRI and CT scan.

-Treatment for Child Headache
+Treatment for Headache in Children

 One of the first things the doctor will recommend is that your child gets enough rest.
 This treatment is recommended if the headache is caused by stress or strain.

 2. Pain Medication

 The doctor might recommend that your child use pain medication in moderation in order to mitigate the pain.
 The medications should be used only as per the doctor’s instruction and under observation.

 If your child is suffering from anxiety or depression due to emotional and psychological stress, your doctor will recommend relaxation techniques to relieve stress and eventually combat frequent headaches.
 These techniques include meditation, yoga, and breathing exercises.
 It is best that you recommend a child therapist for a recovery plan that will help resolve these issues.

 4. Cognitive Behaviour Therapy (CBT)